jelmer/xandikos/docs/source/clients.rst

 adding a new account.

 Simplify provide the root URL of your Xandikos instance.
-Hit the "Find Addressbooks" or "Find Calenders" button and Evolution will prompt for credentials and show you a list of all relevant calendars or addressbooks.
+Hit the "Find Addressbooks" or "Find Calendars" button and Evolution will prompt for credentials and show you a list of all relevant calendars or addressbooks.

 DAVx5